-Pass the Mic media is founded on the belief that diversity is a reality.
+Pass the Mic Media is a production and consulting outfit.
+We believe that diversity is a reality.
 It is not a goal or a mandate, or some ideal.
 It is THE DEAL.
 Our arts and entertainment and the power structures that all of that hangs on must reflect that reality.

-We focus on inclusion and equity—making sure that the stories that form the basis of our pop culture reflect the voices of those people who are traditionally underrepresented or completely erased.
+We focus on quality stories with an eye to inclusion and equity.
+Pop Culture can reflect the voices of those people who are traditionally underrepresented or completely erased.
 Further, we believe that those groups must be represented throughout decision making roles in mass media.
 The projects we choose to support through research, development, and production will always advance and adhere to these principles.

 Maha remains dedicated to engaging, enlightening and entertaining.
 She also cares deeply about creating structural change so that these are not just fleeting moments of shared experience between artists and audiences, but long term, sustainable power sharing opportunities for people who are too often left out of "the room where it happens."
 Diversity without equity is no longer enough.

 In 1980's Woodstock, NY, a 13-year old girl reluctantly prepares for her Bat Mitzvah, but an unexpected encounter with a local girl sends this rite of passage in an unorthodox direction.
 Written & directed by Justine Wolf Williams.
 Full length feature currently in development.

 A Muslim Arab boy realizes he is different, and his older brother learns to stand by him.
 Written & directed by Mike Mosallam (Breaking Fast, All-American Muslim), this short film sheds light on LGBT issues in a familial, religious space as yet not portrayed on screen.